Have you ever wondered when is ‘tornado season’ for different parts of the country?

-Tornado season is different for parts of the United States.
-The season shifts northward from early spring into the mid summer months.
+Tornado season occurs at different times for different regions of the United States.
+The season typically shifts northward from early spring into the mid summer months.

-The important thing to remember is that a tornado can happen any time of year if the conditions are right, however the following regions of the United States will experience tornado season during these months…
+The important thing to remember is that a tornado can happen any time of the year if the conditions are right.

 May – early June